 The number and quality of the reviews a business has are some of many factors that Google uses to determine the order of their search results.
 Being listed on as many directories as possible increases the opportunity for customers to be able to leave reviews of your great business!

-If you look at this search for a mechanic in New York City, you’ll see that a number of the results are actually directory sites.
+If you look at a search for a mechanic in New York City, you’ll see that a number of the results are actually directory sites.
 This is frequently the case when a location is specified in the search.
 If you want to maximize the chance that your business gets found you need to make sure that you’re listed in every directory possible.

 Do you know if your business is listed everywhere it needs to be?
 You can check for free here.